Kotlin/KEEP/proposals/opt-in.md

 When using an API that requires opt-in without the said opt-in, the compiler reports a warning or an error depending on the specified level.
 It's possible to specify a custom message in `RequiresOptIn`, that will be reported by the compiler.
 If no message is given (i.e. if `message` is empty), the compiler will report that the API is *experimental*:

 ```
-test.kt:22:9: error: this declaration is experimental and its usage must be marked with '@ShinyNewAPI' or '@OptIn(ShinyNewAPI::class)'
+test.kt:22:9: error: this declaration requires an explicit opt-in annotation marker to be used.
+Please read and understand the caveats in the documentation of `ShinyNewAPI` first.
+If you are willing to use it, mark the usage with '@ShinyNewAPI' to propagate opt-in marker requirement to further users or with '@OptIn(ShinyNewAPI::class)' to hide this usage as an implementation detail.'
     foo.bar()
         ^
 ```